In swipe at Trump, China tells U.N. tariffs could plunge world into recession

 He said "the realistic and viable way forward" was to promote "parallel progress in denuclearization and the establishment of a peace mechanism" to gradually build trust "through phased and synchronized actions."

+Trump has said he intends to revoke the U.S. signature to the treaty, which regulates the $70 billion global cross-border trade in conventional arms and seeks to keep weapons out of the hands of human rights abusers.

+So far, 104 countries have joined the pact, which the General Assembly approved in 2013.

-Wang reiterated comments made earlier in the week, stressing China's commitment to the principle of non-interference in the internal affairs of another country.
+Wang reiterated comments made earlier in the week, stressing China's commitment to the principle of non-interference in the internal affairs of another country, an apparent reference to Beijing's displeasure at criticism of its handling of protests in Hong Kong.

 "On the international stage, we speak for justice and oppose hegemonism or bullying," Wang said.